Topics Map > Teaching HyFlex

 - Tips on what to do in Breakout Rooms

-Note: Students MUST log into the NDSU Zoom portal to authenticate their account if you or any faculty want to use Zoom in the course.
+Note: Students MUST log into the NDSU Zoom portal to authenticate their account if you want to use Zoom in the course.
 It is a good idea to send them a message about using Zoom and provide instructions to log in.

 Sample Message: If you are new to using Zoom at NDSU you will need to authenticate your NDSU Zoom account.
 I recommend you do this prior to the first day of class.
 When ready you will find the Zoom class link by clicking on the Blackboard course menu item called Zoom meetings.